-My fruit salad consists of mango, papaya, yellow dragon fruit (a sweeter version of the bright pink dragon fruit) and kiwi fruit.
-The fruit should be cut into pieces of roughly equal size.
+My local Farmer’s Market has a wonderful tropical fruit stand selling a wide variety of ripe, colorful exotic fruits – some I have never seen or heard of before.
+I bought a bright and varied selection of them and made a show stopping fruit salad – containing mango, papaya, kiwi fruit and the lesser know yellow dragon fruit (a sweeter version of the bright pink dragon fruit).
+Dragon fruits are, happily, becoming easier to find in supermarkets these days.
+The fruits should be cut into pieces of roughly equal size.
 Try and make sure that some of the good juices end up in the fruit salad too.

 1 mango – cut into cubes